Jazor25/esphome-tv-fan-project/README.md

 This project is inspired by the excellent work of [patrickcollins12 on GitHub](https://github.com/patrickcollins12/esphome-fan-controller).
 I built my own project for several reasons:
 * I only had 3 PIN fans from an older similar setup, no PWM conrol
 * I wanted to have a Transistor controled switch solution, to have a reliant way to switch of both fans (not always reliantly possible using PWM signals only)
 * My Playstation 5 becomes hot as hell pretty fast, so the fan needs to run on 100% anyways.
-Then again Noctua fans as so silent, that decreasing fan speed is not really necessary from my point of view.
+Also Noctua fans are so silent, that decreasing fan speed is not really necessary from my point of view.

 ## Visuals
 ![Installed Case (Closed)](img/installed_case_closed.jpg)